-From the opinions issued during the year, five were allocated Substantial Assurance, 18 were allocated Reasonable Assurance and six were allocated Limited Assurance.
+From the opinions issued during the year, six were allocated Substantial Assurance, eighteen were allocated Reasonable Assurance and six were allocated Limited Assurance.
 No reports were allocated a 'no assurance' opinion.
-In addition, five advisory or non-opinion reports were also issued. (one audit still to be concluded at this stage)
+In addition, five advisory or non-opinion reports were also issued.

 In addition, the Head of Internal Audit has considered residual risk exposure across those assignments where limited assurance was reported.
-Further, the Head of Internal Audit has considered the impact where audit assignments planned this year did not proceed to full audits following preliminary planning work and these were either: removed from the plan; removed from the plan and replaced with another audit; or deferred until a future audit year.
+Further, the Head of Internal Audit has considered the impact where audit assignments planned this year did not proceed to full audits following preliminary planning work and these were either: removed from the plan;

+removed from the plan and replaced with another audit; or deferred until a future audit year.
 The reasons for changes to the audit plan were presented to the Audit & Risk Assurance Committee for consideration and approval.
 Notwithstanding that the opinion is restricted to those areas which were subject to audit review, the Head of Internal Audit has considered the impact of changes made to the plan when forming their overall opinion.